-I’m Kristin, a California elopement photographer and planner who helps couples plan stress-free, unforgettable days.
+Hey!
+I’m Kristin, an elopement photographer and planner who helps couples plan stress-free, unforgettable days.

 California is one of the most flexible states for elopements.
 You don’t need to be a resident, there are no waiting periods, and you have access to an incredible variety of landscapes — mountains, lakes, forests, coastline, and desert.